 Risk oversight - Day-to-day management of the fund, including risk management, is the responsibility of the fund's contractual service providers, including the fund's investment adviser, principal underwriter/distributor and transfer agent.
 Each of these entities is responsible for specific portions of the fund's operations, including the processes and associated risks relating to the fund's investments, integrity of cash movements, financial reporting, operations and compliance.
 The board of trustees oversees the service providers' discharge of their responsibilities, including the processes they use to manage relevant risks.
-In that regard, the board receives reports regarding the operations of the fund's service providers, including risks.
-For example, the board receives reports from investment professionals regarding risks related to the fund's investments and trading.
+In that regard, the board receives reports regarding the operations of the fund's investments and trading.
 The board also receives compliance reports from the fund's and the investment adviser's chief compliance officers addressing certain areas of risk.